 Why do you believe you are unable to control these things?

-You should now have a good understanding of your coachee’s current reality.
+You should now have a good understanding of your coachee’s present reality.
 With this in mind, let’s explore their strengths and how that relates back to their performance.

 What do you consider to be your strengths?

-How have these strengths served you well in the past?
+How have these strengths served you in the past?

 How could your strengths be of value in this particular situation?